Mahomet fireworks postponed due to rain

-MAHOMET -- The Freedom Fest celebration set for Friday at Lake of the Woods, Mahomet, has been postponed.
+MAHOMET -- The Freedom Fest celebration set for Friday at Lake of the Woods in Mahomet has been postponed.

 The volunteer committee that plans the celebration agreed to postpone the event for safety due to soggy conditions, standing water and high river levels.